Knowledge Cluster on renewable energy communities

 Call for the participation of rural communities on the topic of Local Energy Transition & Renewable Energy Communities

-You can express your interest to get involved in the Renewable Energy Cluster by 28/02/2023 through registration link or please contact us through smart-rural@e40.eu.
+You can express your interest to get involved in the Renewable Energy Cluster by contacting us through smart-rural@e40.eu.